tracywong117/obsidian-plugin-highlight-by-line/README.md

-# Highlight By Line Number
+# Highlight By Line

-**Highlight By Line Number** is an Obsidian plugin that lets you easily highlight individual lines in your notes using a simple `%hl-color%` marker syntax.
+**Highlight By Line** is an Obsidian plugin that lets you easily highlight individual lines in your notes using a simple `%hl-color%` marker syntax.
 It brings intuitive, colorful highlighting to both Reading and Live Preview modes—with a beautiful palette and instant visual feedback.

 ## ✨ Features